 Finding the chimpanzees, particularly those who are still in the process of habituation, can be a bit of a challenge as they are mobile and may move around frequently.
 It may take anywhere from 2 to 4 hours to locate them, depending on the conditions of the forest.
 It is important to be patient during this process.

-To ensure that the chimpanzees are not overwhelmed by human presence, only 4 tourists are allowed to participate in chimpanzee habituation with researchers at a time.
+To ensure that the chimpanzees are not overwhelmed by human presence, only 4 tourists are allowed to participate in chimpanzee habituation experience with researchers at a time.

-Kibale National Park is located in a fairly flat area, with its highest point reaching an altitude of 1590 meters above sea level at the north end of the park.
+Kibale Forest National Park is located in a fairly flat area, with its highest point reaching an altitude of 1590 meters above sea level at the north end of the park.
 The park experiences two rainy seasons per year, from March to May and September to November.
 During these times, the forest may be wet, but the trails are still passable.
 The average annual rainfall in the area is about 1700mm, and the average temperature ranges from 14 to 27 degrees Celsius.
-When engaging in chimpanzee habituation in Kibale National Park during the rainy seasons, it is recommended to bring a pair of binoculars as the chimpanzees may be feeding in the branches of trees rather than on the wet ground.
+When engaging in chimpanzee habituation in Kibale Forest National Park during the rainy seasons, it is recommended to bring a pair of binoculars as the chimpanzees may be feeding in the branches of trees rather than on the wet ground.

 Only individuals aged 12 and above are permitted to participate in chimpanzee habituation in Kibale National Park.
 This is because the activity may involve long or short walks through rough terrain, and requires a certain level of physical fitness.
 Additionally, the chimpanzees may display behaviors that could be intimidating or scary for younger children.
 It is also important to have patience when searching for the chimpanzees in the forest.